nict-wisdom/rannc-examples/bert/README.md

 We use BERT [pretraining scripts by NVIDIA](https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch/LanguageModeling/BERT).
 Clone the repository and install required modules.
 We tested RaNNC with the revision shown below.
-Before using RaNNC, follow the steps to set up the datasets and make sure the original script correctly works.
+Before using RaNNC, follow the steps described in the original repository to set up the datasets and make sure the original script correctly works.
 You may also need [Apex amp](https://nvidia.github.io/apex/amp.html) to enable mixed-precision training.

 ```bash